Urinary Tract Infection

 There are several factors that increase the risk of developing post-operative urinary tract infection:

 - Age > 60yrs

-- Significant comorbidities (e.g. cardiac failure, renal failure, pulmonary disease, or diabetes)
+- Significant comorbidities (e.g. renal failure, diabetes mellitus)

-The classical clinical features of UTI are dysuria, frequency, offensive urine and urgency.
-The urine may be blood stained or cloudy.
+The classical clinical features of UTI are urinary frequency, urgency, dysuria, and pyrexia.
 On examination, these patients often have mild suprapubic pain and be pyrexial.

 A UTI should also be considered in the any patient who presents:

 - Septic (without a clear foci of infection)

 - In acute urinary retention

 It is also important to assess for features of pyelonephritis as well (loin pain, renal angle tenderness, or pyrexia).

 A urine dipstick* should be performed initially for all suspected cases (despite a high rate of contamination seen in the elderly population).